Hunter-Gatherers (Foragers)

 Warfare

 • Hunter-gatherers with higher population densities have more warfare than those with lower population densities.
-Similarly, more complex hunter-gatherer societies have more warfare than simpler hunter-gatherers (Nolan 2003, 26; R. C. Kelly 2000, 51–52; Fry 2006, 106).
+Similarly, more complex hunter-gatherer societies have more warfare than simpler hunter-gatherers societies (Nolan 2003, 26; R. C. Kelly 2000, 51–52; Fry 2006, 106).

 • Hunter-gatherers with a high dependence on fishing are more likely to have internal warfare than external warfare (C. R. Ember 1975).